kfarrel9/kfarrel9/README.md

 ### Interests
 - I love to ski, run, and bake
 - I am originally from MA, but currently living in Lewis Hall at Notre Dame
+- I play intramural flag football and broom-ball at ND

 <!--
 **kfarrel9/kfarrel9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.